csswizardry/csswizardry.github.com/_posts/2018-05-21-identifying-auditing-discussing-third-parties.md

 pointing fingers and taking a more ruthless approach.
 Nobody appreciates being told that their main contributions to the website make it slower.
 Having raw data, coupled with an _ask, don’t tell_ attitude, often yields much more favourable results.
-I’ve made great headway by adopting this strategy—I hope it helps you, too.
+I’ve made great headway by adopting this strategy — I hope it helps you, too.